Provide proof of residence for the primary applicant, which means the following:

 Individuals eligible to apply for a Premera plan if they are:

 Your clients currently enrolled on a Premera grandfathered or non-grandfathered plan can remain on that plan or enroll in a plan that complies with the Affordable Care Act during the open enrollment periods for 2016.

 The birth, placement for adoption, or adoption of the applicant for whom coverage is sought.
 For Qualified Health Plans (QHPs), this also applies to children placed in foster care, legal wards, guardianship, or medical support orders.

 The COBRA coverage period ends (usually after 18 months), or the individual has exceeded the lifetime limit in the plan, and no other COBRA coverage is available.

-Letter from the employer or COBRA administrator indicating that the loss of COBRA coverage is due to the individual's exhausting the COBRA period or exceeding the lifetime limit in the plan and that no other COBRA coverage is available
+A letter from your employer or COBRA administrator indicating that the loss of COBRA coverage was because you exhausted the COBRA period or exceeded the lifetime limit in the plan.
+The letter must also state that no other COBRA coverage is available.